openid/AppAuth-iOS/README.md

                  options: [UIApplicationOpenURLOptionsKey : Any] = [:]) -> Bool {
   // Sends the URL to the current authorization flow (if any) which will
   // process it if it relates to an authorization response.
 Handling the
-  // error lets you distinguish a benign URL mismatch (the URL belongs to
+  // error lets you filter for conditions that require logging, such as
-  // another handler) from an unexpected condition such as no pending flow,
+  // an unexpected state (OIDErrorCodeInvalidAuthorizationFlow).
+Benign
-  // which previously surfaced as an NSException. if let authorizationFlow = self.currentAuthorizationFlow {
+  // mismatches (OIDErrorCodeURLMismatch) are kept silent. if let authorizationFlow = self.currentAuthorizationFlow {
     do {
       try authorizationFlow.resumeExternalUserAgentFlow(with: url)
       self.currentAuthorizationFlow = nil
       return true
-    } catch {
+    } catch let error as NSError where error.code == OIDErrorCodeInvalidAuthorizationFlow.rawValue {
-      print("Authorization flow could not handle URL: \(error.localizedDescription)") }
+      print("Authorization flow could not handle URL: \(error.localizedDescription)") } catch {
+      // Benign mismatch (e.g. OIDErrorCodeURLMismatch): fall through.
+    }
   }